etKing666/self_driving_car/test_cases.md

 ### Description

-In this test case, car's behaviour against the different types of obstacles detected is tested.
+In this test case, car's behaviour against the different types of obstacles detected is tested (validation testing).

 ### Test steps: